 Cardamom has an incredibly unique flavour and characteristic to it.
-It is pungent and warm, with distinct undertones of eucalyptus and camphor as well as a hint of lemon flavouring.
-With a taste that is both peppery and citrusy, whilst offering a little background warmth.
+Pungent, with distinct undertones of eucalyptus and lemon.
 Cardamom partners well with meat and poultry which is why it is so widely used in curries but can also be used in sweet dishes.
-I remember making cardamom and lemon cookies when I was very young and enjoying them tremendously!

 Madagascan Cloves, “Pungent and Christmassy”

-Cloves are very strong and a core ingredient in Asian cooking.
-Use one or two to enhance clear stocks and broths.
-Be careful when using them though, putting in too many cloves will literally anaesthetise your palette!
+Cloves are a core ingredient in Asian cooking and have a beautiful scent that tends to remind one of Christmas.
+Their a rich and spicy aroma that makes them perfect for providing subtle undertones in all sorts of curries.
+Be careful when using them though, putting in too many cloves will anaesthetise your palette!

 Hand Ground Indian Fenugreek “Mapley and Sweet”

-Fenugreek has been used throughout history by many different cultures for so many different uses, they were even found in Tutankhamen’s tomb!
 The flavour of Fenugreek is widely described as being sweet and nutty with strong notes of maple.
-We pan roast our Fenugreek before grinding it as roasting the seed prevents any potential bitter notes that may have occurred if used incorrectly.
-When used correctly it can add a complex sweetness to spice mixes and provide a background note that makes other flavours seem more full.
-This ability to ‘round out’ other spices is what makes it so unique in the spice world and is why so many curries call for the use of Fenugreek.
+We pan roast our Fenugreek to enhance its flavour and give it a toasted subtlety.
+Fenugreek has a unique ability to ‘round out’ other spices making it very unique in the spice world and is why so many curries call for the use of Fenugreek.

 Indian Mustard Seeds “Hot and Nutty”

 There are hundreds of different varieties of Mustard Seeds across the globe.
 We use brown Mustard seeds for their balanced flavour profile.
-The darker a mustard seed, the hotter it tends to be.
-Whilst dark mustard seeds are considered extremely hot on their own, this heat is funnily enough neutralised by heat.
-When fried they release a slightly sweet and nutty flavour with a slight bit of heat.
+When fried mustard seeds release a slightly nutty flavour with a slight bit of heat.
 Typically, you’ll find in many Indian curries, Mustard Seeds are added to hot oil at the start to neutralise them and impart their flavours to the oil.
-You’ll know when you can add other spices at the start of cooking a curry because they will pop (although note that not all curries start with Mustard Seeds as curries are incredibly regional dishes so each one uses a different spice profile and may not use them!

 Indonesian Nutmeg “Woody and Lemony”